Music of the Spheres (Coldplay album): Recording

-According to bassist Guy Berryman, when the band first "made Everyday Life (2019), we knew we weren't planning on touring it, so that directed the course of that album musically.
+According to bassist Guy Berryman, when the band "made [2019's] Everyday Life, we knew we weren't planning on touring it, so that directed the course of that album musically.
 The idea was always to follow that up with Music of the Spheres, which definitely would be toured.
 So the new album was created with one eye on the live performances.
 I think that shaped the overall energy levels and song selections for the album".
 The record was produced by Max Martin, whom the band called "a true wonder of the universe".
 Their first work together was in the single "Orphans".
 He met Chris during a Rihanna concert in Sweden in 2016 and they started to share potential about possible collaborations, with the rest of the band sharing the same feeling and considering him as a "new band member" for the album.

 Chris stated Max was very involved on most of the creative process, helping to decide which songs would be chosen as well.
 He added that "just before 'Higher Power', I'd done a whole session with him auditioning songs for a potential album".
 Drummer Will Champion noted one of the reasons of feeling certain relief while working with Max "is that he is very conscious of not filling too many gaps", with Berryman further adding that a sound "will not be impressive by just adding another layer of sound and another layer of sound", comparing it to a mix of "too many colors together, [but] you always end up with brown".
 They cited "Humankind" as an example, which was according to them was the hardest song to be recorded in the album, as the band "couldn't get the feel of it right until the end of the sessions".